tahmidisl/wm-sales-analysis/README.md

 ```

 ### Which categories generate the most profit?
-Identifying high profit margin items can allow for a priortization of products in terms of upselling, bundling and target marketing.
+Identifying high profit margin items allows for a priortization of products in terms of upselling, bundling and target marketing.
 ```sq
 SELECT
   category,